staturnzz/lyncis/README.md

 2. Press "Jailbreak", your device will reboot once finished
 3. Cydia will now be on your home screen and can be used like normal

+If Safari crashes during the jailbreak process, this means the jailbreak has likely failed.
+You can check the reason for the failure in the crash logs for Safari.
+These can be found from the Settings app, then `General -> About -> Diagnostics and Usage -> Diagnostics and Usage`.

 #### Migrating from Pangu/evasi0n7:
 1. Open Cydia and add the following repo: http://lyncisjb.com/repo
 2. Install "Lyncis Untether" from the repo (remove old untether package first)
 3. Reboot your device

+# Other Info:
+- Source code for the jailbreakme, site, and repo can be found [here](https://github.com/staturnzz/lyncis_site)
+- If you have any issues, please create a new issue on this repo

 # Credits: